Corpus Christi Wrongful Death Lawyers

 - A parent or parents

-Under Texas law, siblings are not eligible for wrongful death suits.
+Under Texas personal injury law, siblings are not eligible for wrongful death suits.
 Adult children can still file a claim for the loss of their parents, and children who were adopted can pursue a case concerning the loss of their adoptive parents.

 Frequently Asked Questions About Wrongful Death